axichat/selfhost/README.md

 `public-token set` updates the saved wrapper config, syncs `email-glue`, and restarts `email-glue` when it is already installed.
 If the install is still paused mid-flow, `set` updates the saved config so the next rerun uses the new token.

-## Uninstall
+## Uninstall or Start Over

-To reset a demo box and try again from a clean local state, run:
+To remove the local Axichat install and start over from a clean local state, run:

 ```bash
 sudo bash ./uninstall.sh --yes